-The Armed Forces of the Philippines Service Aptitude Test or the AFPSAT is the pre-entry examination for qualified applicants who wish to join the armed forces.
-If you are planning to join the Philippine Army, Philippine Navy, or the Philippine Air Force, you must first take and pass this test administered by the Army Recruitment Office.
-To help you on the first step to your future military career, we will discuss the requirements, schedule and exam coverage of the AFPSAT this 2018.
-We will also provide a free online reviewer to increase your chances of passing the AFPSAT and get the required score for your chosen course.
+The Armed Forces of the Philippines Service Aptitude Test, or AFPSAT, is the pre-entry examination for qualified applicants who wish to join the armed forces.
+If you are planning to join the Philippine Army, Philippine Navy, or Philippine Air Force, you must first take and pass this test administered by the Army Recruitment Office.
+To help you take the first step toward your future military career, we will discuss the requirements and schedule of the AFPSAT in 2023.
+We will also provide a free online reviewer to increase your chances of passing the AFPSAT and getting the required score for your chosen course.
 Please read on.

 AFPSAT Qualifications and Requirements

 The AFPSAT is only given to those who are qualified to take the Officer Candidate Course, the Officer Preparatory Course, or the Candidate Soldier Course.
 Do you want to find out if you are qualified?
 Check out our post on “How to be a soldier in the Philippine Army“.
 That article is for the Philippine Army, but it is also applicable to the Air Force and Navy.

 If you intend to join the Army through its Officer Candidate Course (OCC), here are the qualifications:

 - You must be a college graduate with a bachelor’s degree.

 - Must be a natural-born Filipino

 - 21 to 27 years of age upon admission

 - Single and never been married; never borne or sired a child;